ryandash/Convert-and-Move-Anime/README.md

 1. Clone Repository
 2. Move autoconvert.bat and new_anime_name_directory.py into Documents folder
 3. Get vapoursynth portable into Documents folder
-4. Get all plugins extracting vsmlrt-windows-x64-tensorrt into vs-plugins folder and moving the dll files for LSMASHSource, libvs_placebol, and vs-miscfilter into vs-plugins folder
+4. Get and extract vsmlrt-windows-x64-tensorrt into vs-plugins folder
-5. Move encode 4k 48fps.vpy script into vapoursynth-portable folder
+5. Get and extract dll files for LSMASHSource, libvs_placebol, and vs-miscfilter into vs-plugins folder (already found in repo)
-6. Download ffmpeg and extract bin folder to vapoursynth-portable folder
+6. Download ffmpeg and extract bin folder contents to vapoursynth-portable folder
-7. Download and install python
+7. Download and install python (or use the python included with VapourSynth using `set "pythonPath=path to VapourSynth python"`)
 8. Run `pip install anitopy` in command line
-10. Download an anime into your downloads folder
+9. Download an anime into your downloads folder
-11. Add environemnt path variable UserDirectory=%UserProfile%
+10. Add environment path variable UserDirectory=%UserProfile%
-12. Run autoconvert.bat
+11. Run autoconvert.bat